M0G3H/Troubleshooter/README.md

 A comprehensive diagnostic tool that performs automated health checks on all system components.

+> **⚠️ Note:** This is a **template** designed to be modified for your specific project needs.
+Fork it, customize the checks, and adapt it to your own infrastructure!

 ## Features

 - 🔒 **Secure Boot Validation** - Checks and warns if Secure Boot is enabled